 Typical use cases for application-based troubleshooting are in the healthcare sector, where employees share application licenses.
 There, you must end idle sessions and application instances to purge the Citrix Virtual Apps and Desktops environment, to reconfigure poorly performing servers, or to maintain and upgrade applications.

-The Application Instances filter page lists all application instances on VDAs of Server and Desktop OS.
-The associated idle time measurements are displayed for application instances on VDAs of Server OS that have been idle for at least 10 minutes.
+The Application Instances filter page lists all application instances on VDAs of Server and Single-session OS.
+The associated idle time measurements are displayed for application instances on VDAs of Multi-session OS that have been idle for at least 10 minutes.

 Use this information to identify the application instances that are idle beyond a specific time period and log off or disconnect them as appropriate.
 To do this, select Filters > Application Instances and select a pre-saved filter or choose All Application Instances and create your own filter.